-The JRC has also donated 50 personal computers to TEDxVarese in support of the digital solidarity initiative for Varese, which aims to reduce the cultural, social and economic impact of the Covid-19 crisis by facilitating distance-learning activities.
+The JRC has also donated 50 personal computers to TEDxVarese in support of the for Varese, which aims to reduce the cultural, social and economic impact of the Covid-19 crisis by facilitating distance-learning activities.

 “The JRC hosts researchers from all over Europe and beyond.
 We use and depend on the local services in our daily lives.
 We want to show to our host country Italy, the local communities and our fellow European citizens that we care and that we will support them any way we can”, concludes Ispra Site Manager Rien Stroosnijder.

 Other JRC Sites in Belgium, Germany and the Netherlands have made similar donations to their local communities and health services.